Diamondbacks get 18 hits in 12-8 win over Rockies - WHIZ News

 UP NEXT

-The Diamondbacks send RHP Zac Gallen (0-0, 2.81 ERA) to the mound against LHP Kyle Freeland (2-0, 2.41) in the middle game of the series Tuesday night.
+The Diamondbacks send RHP Zac Gallen (0-0, 2.81 ERA) to the mound against Freeland (2-0, 2.41) in the middle game of the series Tuesday night.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports